EFFECTIVE, ADAPTIVE, AND EVOLUTIONARY.

 Sensei Stephen Robert Pencil

-Background: Taekwondo, Jujitsu, Krav Maga, Defence lab, 4D Combat, Wrestling, No Gi Bjj
+Background: Taekwondo, Jujitsu, Krav Maga, Defence lab, Kickboxing, Muay Thai, Wrestling, No Gi Bjj, Boxing

 Before joining Bushin I had trained in Taekwondo, Jujitsu and Krav maga for several years but it always just felt like there was something missing.
 I was eager to find some way to combine the sportive styles that I had trained, such as Taekwondo, and the combative styles, like Krav maga, as they seemed worlds apart and, at the time, I had no idea how I could integrate them.
 Because of this I found myself either “doing” Taekwondo or “doing” Krav during sparring, literally jumping between stances, guards and styles mid action which felt forced and cumbersome.